Resource Planning: From Definition to Resource Plan (2025)

 Project Execution Stage in Resource Planning

-• Resource allocation: denotes assigning resources to tasks in order to meet demand with supply.
+• Resource allocation: denotes assigning resources to project tasks in order to meet demand with supply with the right skills.

 • Resource smoothing: consists of balancing your resources with regards to the “free float” and “total float” time of a task, usually with the aim to avoid extending project schedules.
 Free float denotes the period of time for which a task can be delayed until dependencies are affected, while total float refers to the grace period for postponing an activity without extending the project completion dates.